 - (f) Full time faculty participating in the Academic Statement Initiative.
-Fulltime regular and adjunct faculty members (other than those assigned to the Library, graduate programs and reservation-based program) are required to participate in the following activities: - 1.
+Fulltime regular and adjunct faculty members (other than those assigned to the Library, graduate programs and reservationbased programNative Pathways Program) are required to participate in the following activities: - 1.
 Participate in Orientation activities during fall, winter or spring quarter that include attending or viewing the all-campus convocation, leading new student seminar (s) and facilitating a writing exercise; - 2.
 Conduct in-program development and documentation of academic statements during fall quarter; - 3.
 Participate in All-Campus Mentoring Days during either winter or spring quarters; and - 4.
-Steward academic statements during spring quarter. - (g) Part time regular and adjunct faculty participating in the Academic Statement Initiative.
-Part time faculty who teach in a half time program or greater will participate in the Orientation Week activities (as stated in 6.2.2(f)) in the quarter contracted.
-The EWS dean and planning unit coordinator may develop and implement a EWS-specific alternative schedule to the all-campus mentoring day sessions that better meets the needs of EWS students and EWS part time faculty - 6.3 Additional Responsibilities of Regular Faculty Members.
-In addition to those responsibilities described in Sections 6.1 and 6.2, all regular faculty members are responsible for: - 6.3.1 Participating actively in the development, implementation, and assessment of the College-wide curriculum through planning groups established for this purpose, (planning units, graduate programs, Tacoma, reservation-based and other branch programs, or others that may form in the future). - (a) Starting in Fall 2018, faculty will reorganize the current Planning Units into Curricular Area Teams for the Olympia daytime curriculum and all regular Olympia daytime undergraduate faculty members will commit to a Curricular Area Team comprised of Path of Study Groups forming around a shared vision.
+Steward academic statements during spring quarter. - (g) (g) Part time regular and adjunct faculty participating in the Academic Statement Initiative.
+Part time faculty who teach in a half time program or greater will participate in the Orientation Week activities (as stated in 6.2.26.3.2(f)) in the quarter contracted.
+The EWS dean and planning unit coordinator may develop and implement a EWS-specific alternative schedule to the all-campus mentoring day sessions that better meets the needs of EWS students and EWS part time faculty - 6.4 6.3 Additional Responsibilities of Regular Faculty Members.
+In addition to those responsibilities described in Sections 6.1 and 6.2, all regular faculty members are responsible for: - 6.4.1 6.3.1-Participating actively in the development, implementation, and assessment of the College-wide curriculum through planning groups established for this purpose, (planning unitspaths, graduate programs, Tacoma, reservation-basedNative Pathways and other branch programs, or others that may form in the future). - (a) Starting in Fall 2018, faculty will reorganize the current Planning Units into Curricular Area Teams for the Olympia daytime curriculum and all regular Olympia daytime undergraduate faculty members will commit to a Curricular Area Team comprised of Path of Study Groups forming around a shared vision.
 The faculty must make a commitment to teach in at least one of the Path of Study Groups that make up the Curricular Area Team.